transferwise/pipelinewise-tap-github/README.md

 include_disabled            |no         |true/false to include disabled repos.
 Default false repository                  |no         |(DEPRECATED) Allow list strategy to extract selected repos data from organization(has priority over repos_exclude) max_rate_limit_wait_seconds |no         |Max time to wait if you hit the github api limit.
-DEFAULT to 600s
+DEFAULT to 600s verify_all_repo_access      |no         |Verify access to all selected repositories.
+If it's false then it verifies access only to the first selected repository.
+Default true

 Example:
 ```json